RTEMS/rtems-docs/user/tools/symbols.rst

 The symbol table is an ELF object file in the target's ELF format and is built using the target's RTEMS C compiler.
 The :program:`rtems-syms` command searches for the C compller under the prefix this command is installed under or the system path.
-If this fails the option ``-c`` or ``--cc`` to override the path to the compiler can be used.
+If the target's C compiler is not located in either of these paths use the option ``-c`` or ``--cc`` to specify the path to the compiler.

-The :program:`rtems-syms` command loads the base kernel image's ELF file reading the symbols then creates a temporary C file it compiles using the RTEMS C compiler.
-The command automatically detects the architecture from the base kernel image's ELF file.
+The :program:`rtems-syms` command loads the base kernel image's ELF file and reads the global or public symbols, creates a temporary C file and then compiles it using the target's RTEMS C compiler.
+The command automatically detects the architecture from the base kernel image's ELF file and uses it to create the C compiler's name.
 The option ``-E`` or ``--exec-prefix`` can be used to override the executable prefix used.

-It is important to supply suitable C compiler flags (cflags) so the symbol table can be linked or loaded.
+It is important to supply suitable C compiler flags (``cflags``) that match the kernel image's so the symbol table can be linked or loaded.

 2-Pass Linking
 --------------